 The Fund pays to the Investment Adviser an investment management fee (the "Investment Management Fee") in consideration of the advisory and other services provided by the Investment Adviser to the Fund.
-Pursuant to the Investment Management Agreement, the Fund pays the Investment Adviser a monthly Investment Management Fee equal to 1.35% on an annualized basis of the Fund's NAV as of each month-end, subject to certain adjustments.
+Pursuant to the Investment Management, the Fund pays the Investment Adviser a monthly Investment Management Fee equal to 1.35% on an annualized basis of the Fund's NAV as of each month-end, subject to certain adjustments.
 The Investment Management Fee will be paid to the Investment Adviser before giving effect to any repurchase of Shares in the Fund effective as of that date and will decrease the net profits or increase the net losses of the Fund.
 NAV means the total value of all assets of the Fund, less an amount equal to all accrued debts, liabilities and obligations of the Fund; provided that for purposes of determining the Investment Management Fee payable to the Investment Adviser for any month, NAV will be calculated prior to any reduction for any fees and expenses of the Fund for that month, including, without limitation, the Investment Management Fee payable to the Investment Adviser for that month.

-Pursuant to a separate sub-advisory agreement among the Fund, the Investment Adviser and Angel Oak, Angel Oak receives a portfolio management fee equal to 0.50% on an annualized basis of the Fund's NAV as of each month-end, subject to certain adjustments.
 Pursuant to a separate sub-advisory agreement among the Fund, the Investment Adviser and Mount Logan, Mount Logan receives a portfolio management fee equal to 1.00% on an annualized basis of the Fund's NAV as of each month-end, subject to certain adjustments.
 Pursuant to a separate sub-advisory agreement among the Fund, the Investment Adviser and Palmer Square, Palmer Square receives a portfolio management fee equal to 0.50% on an annualized basis of the Fund's NAV as of each month-end, subject to certain adjustments.
 Each Sub-Adviser's fee is paid by the Investment Adviser out of the Investment Management Fee.

-A discussion regarding the basis for the Board's approval of the Sub-Advisory Agreements is available in the Fund's semi-annual report to Shareholders for the period ended September 30, 2022.
-See "INVESTMENT MANAGEMENT AND OTHER SERVICES - THE SUB-ADVISERS" in the SAI for a discussion of the sub-advisory agreements among the Fund, the Investment Adviser and each Sub-Adviser.
+A discussion regarding the basis for the Board's approval of the Palmer Square Capital Management LLC Sub-Advisory Agreement is available in the Fund's annual report to Shareholders for the period ended March 31, 2024.
+A discussion regarding the basis for the Board's approval of the Mount Logan Management Sub-Advisory Agreement is available in the Fund's semi-annual report to Shareholders for the period ended September 30, 2022.
+See "INVESTMENT MANAGEMENT AND OTHER SERVICES-THE SUB-ADVISERS" in the SAI for a discussion of the sub-advisory agreements among the Fund, the Investment Adviser and each Sub-Adviser.